-1920s Garden Hats Styles
+1920s Picture Hats

 1920s Musketeer Hat

-In 1921, the release of “The Three Musketeers” sparked a brief trend for ladies wearing the three-corner musketeer hat also called Cavalier hats.
-In the summer they were made of straw and in the winter they were crafted from rich velvet.
+In 1921, the release of The Three Musketeers sparked a brief trend for ladies wearing the three-corner musketeer hat, also called a Cavalier hat.
+In the summer they were made of straw, and in the winter they were crafted from rich velvet.

 1920s Tam O’Shanter Hat